Essential information for British nationals residing in Israel and the Occupied Palestinian Territories (OPT).

 Employment and recognised qualifications

-For information on employment in Israel please visit the Working in Israel guide from the Israeli Government Portal.
+For information on employment in Israel please visit the Labour and Employment Information from the Israeli Government Portal.

 Entry and residence requirements